kuhchung/kuhchung.github.io/pages/armory/index.md

 Alatreon abuse gun, loading 5 clust2 and firing with no recoil.
 If you have Clust god (Clust S+7 OO), you can gem in bombardier too.

 Honestly, there's probably a cheaper way to make this without requiring a clust6 talisman.
 The key takeaway is, this is the gun you *must* use, and the armor skills you are aiming for are Clust S All Up and Recoil Down 3.
-If you do not have Barrage Earring, that is fine.
+If you do not have Barrage Earring, that is fine; just load 4 Clust2 shot instead of 5.

 Look at the Uragaan+ and Jhen+ pieces, check your talismans, and try it out.

 ---